apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - The metrics exposed by the Metrics-Server is used by HorizentalPodAutoScaler (HPA) and VerticalPodAutoScaler (VPA)
 - Metrics are accessible via ` $ kubectl top `

+### Logging
+- from version 1.26 onward k8s keeps events for up to 60 minutes then delets those logs

+### Application Lifecycle Management
+### Rolling Updates & RollBacks
+- For zero downtime updates we need to use deployment resource

 video 8 --> 4:02
 slide 7